PaddlePaddle/docs/doc/fluid/design/mkldnn/inplace/inplace.md

 - sum**

 Adventages of in-place computation are:
-* lower memory usage.
+* lower memory usage
-* improved performance of operators.
+* improved performance of operators

 To have in-place computation We need to analyze graph to search for where in-place execution could happen and then make some of variables to be shared by input and output of in-place capable operator.

 Hence there are two parts of in-place support:
 - in-place execution support within an operator
-- onednn inplace C-API pass
+- oneDNN inplace C-API pass

 #### in-place execution support within an operator
 For in-place execution, oneDNN primitive needs to have the same oneDNN memory object passed as input (src) and output (dst).
 More precisely, we check if pointers to allocated buffers are the same for input and output